thisara011/AI-for-Everyone---A-Deep-Dive-with-Microsoft-Copilot/README.md

+Before you start

+@@@@@@ In your browser, navigate to copilot.microsoft.com.
+For this tutorial you need to use Copilot in the full browser, not in the browser sidebar.

+@@@@@@ Sign in to Copilot with your personal Microsoft Account (such as an outlook.com account).

 ######    AI for Everyone - A Deep Dive with Microsoft Copilot   #######

 1- Define your idea and set the context